Valeriy Lobanovskyi Dynamo Stadium

-The Stadion Dynamo imeni Valeria Lobanovskoho is a multi-functional stadium in Kyiv, Ukraine that is modified for football use only.
+The Valeriy Lobanovskyi Dynamo Stadium (Стадіон "Динамо" імені Валерія Лобановського) is a multi-functional stadium in Kyiv, Ukraine that is modified for football use only.

-It is the home stadium of FC Dynamo Kyiv yet not the main stadium, for which Dynamo uses the bigger NSC Olympiyskiy.
+It is the home stadium of Dynamo Kyiv yet not the main stadium, for which Dynamo uses the bigger NSC Olympiyskiy.
 The Dynamo Stadium is also a major alternative stadium for the Ukraine national football team that often plays its exhibition games.
 The stadium holds 16,873 people, and was built in 1934 as Vsevolod Balitsky Dynamo Stadium by the project of Vasyl Osmak as the central stadium of the Ukrainian SSR Dynamo sports society associated with OGPU/NKVD.
 It was built in the park area next to the NKVD building which is today known as the Government building.

 History

 The Dynamo Stadium was built in 1934 during transferring of the Soviet capital from Kharkiv to Kyiv.
 It was built near the newly erected building that was initially intended as a republican NKVD headquarters in Kyiv (today building of the Government of Ukraine).

 The stadium current name was given in honour of the former Dynamo Kyiv and USSR national football team coach Valeriy Lobanovskyi in 2002, who died on 13 May that year, at age 63.

 In January 2014, the square adjoining the stadium's main gate from Hrushevskoho Street became scene of the month-long street battle between attacking activists of the Euromaidan revolution and police.
 At several moments, the clashes took place immediately on top of the stadium gate, with at least one rioter filmed being thrown down at the pavement by police officers.
 The square, the entrance colonnade & stadium fence were completely smoked over by prolonged artificial tyres-fed fire, as well as surrounding street buildings.
 By 2015, the entrance square was completely restored.
 The only reminder of the revolution events is an amateur monument erected in the middle of the Hrushevskoho Street driveway opposite the stadium gate.
 In 2017, new seats were installed as the ground was chosen to host the final of the 2017–18 UEFA Women's Champions League.